Nauman3S/M5Stack_AirQualityMonitoring/README.md

 ![M5StackBoard](artwork/m5stackboard.PNG)

   5. That’s it.
 It should be installed after a few seconds.
-  6. In your Arduino sketchbook directory, create tools directory if it doesn't exist yet.
-  7. Unpack the tool into tools directory(present in libs/ESP32FS-1.0.zip) (the path will look like <home_dir>/Arduino/tools/ESP32FS/tool/esp32fs.jar).
-  8. Close and re-open the Arduino IDE.
+  6. Close and re-open the Arduino IDE.

-  9. Now copy the contents of the libs folder to the libraries directory of your Arduino
+  7. Now copy the contents of the libs folder to the libraries directory of your Arduino
       1. If you are using windows, the libraries directory will be Documents/Arduino/libraries

 ##### ESP32 Node FW Uploading